 Conversion Rate Optimization

-Verdict: HubSpot offers basic, but highly comprehensive conversion optimization tools, including embedded and trackable calls to action and personalized content.
+Verdict: HubSpot CMS offers basic, but highly comprehensive conversion optimization tools, including embedded and trackable calls to action and personalized content.
 WordPress offers a list of plugins for the same functionality, but they vary in quality and ease of use.

 HubSpot has conversion tools built into its analytics and content management ecosystem, including custom form fills, calls to action, and tracking analytics.
 Smart content lets you personalize it to the type of user.